danielfonner/G2G-by-SMU-DataArts/README.md

   (Note that for submission years prior to 2014, the XML tags are a little different for 990PFs, requiring a slightly different script.
 Additionally, I'm trying to fix a strange bug with the 2014 AWS index file.
 I will create a new script for those older years soon.)

   For accuracy, note that for the above years, X% of grants given to US-based PCs were matched to US-based PCs in the BMF.
+Of a random sample of X matches, X% were correct when manually comparing 990PF grant data with the BMF.
+SUMMARY OF WHAT THIS ACCURACY MEANS.

   Finally, we are currently working on developing a tool that will allow for easier exploration of this data rather than solely being in CSV format.
 More to come!